 - Evaluation of a decision support tool to help support fish species at risk in South Dakota streams- T-9 (2006).
 Aquatic GAP is a tool for predicting where aquatic species might find suitable habitat.
 This study's goal was to test the accuracy of aquatic GAP by surveying streams and watersheds with historic occurrences of rare fish species and wetlands with potential habitat for them. - Glacial relict fishes in spring fed headwater streams of South Dakota's Sandhills region - T-2-8 (2013).
 The Sandhills area of South Dakota is a unique ecosystem that is home to many rare species, relict of Pleistocene Glaciation.
 This research assessed the current distribution, status and habitat requirements for these glacial relict fishes. - Small stream fish ladders for steel culverts- T-67 (2016).
-Assessing the use of fish ladder designs to estimate the increase in passability of round galvanized steel culverts in natural streams in both eastern and western South Dakota.
+Assessing the use of fish ladder designs to estimate the increase in passability of round galvanized steel culverts in natural streams in both eastern and western South Dakota. - The occurrence patterns, current distribution, and population interrelatedness of at-risk fishes in the Black Hills ecoregion T-93 (2023).
+Describe the current distribution and estimate population densities of at-risk native fishes in the Black Hills ecoregion with an emphasis on Lake Chub and Longnose Sucker.

 Given that Finescale Dace have limited natural dispersal abilities and are restricted to cool spring waters, the primary recovery goals for the management of the population of Finescale Dace is to maintain existing populations and protect the habitat within watersheds where Finescale Dace are currently found.
 Specific management strategies are to work with fisheries biologists to standardize sampling efforts in coordination with lake surveys in the Black Hills and explore trap and transfer techniques from the Mud/Cox Lake broodstock population for future reintroductions.
 Additional management strategies will involve working with private land and habitat biologists to develop site specific best management practices to ensure habitat protection.
-Additionally, goals for delisting would include 50% of

-HUC_10 boundaries previously occupied to maintain current status (Post-2000) and evidence of natural reproducing populations.
+Additionally, goals for delisting would include 50% of HUC\10 boundaries previously occupied to maintain current status (Post-2000) and evidence of natural reproducing populations.

-Greg Simpson, Fisheries Biologist, SDGFP, Rapid City Jake Davis, Senior Biologist, SDGFP, Rapid City Eli Felts, Ph.D.
+Greg Simpson, Fisheries Biologist, GFP, Rapid City Jake Davis, Senior Biologist, GFP, Rapid City Eli Felts, Ph.D.
 Graduate Research Assistant, SDSU, Brookings Cassidy Gerdes, M.S.
-Graduate Research Assistant, SDSU, Brookings Eileen Dowd Stukel, Senior Wildlife Biologist, SDGFP, Pierre
+Graduate Research Assistant, SDSU, Brookings Eileen Dowd Stukel, Senior Wildlife Biologist, GFP, Pierre

-Date Review Completed: June 9, 2020 Date Adopted by SDGFP Commission: April 6, 2018 Dates of Other Reviews, if appropriate: December 14, 2017
+Date Review Completed: June 10, 2022 Date Adopted by GFP Commission: April 6, 2018 Dates of Other Reviews, if appropriate: December 14, 2017, June 9, 2020

 - Amiotte, J., G. Simpson, and M. E. Barnes.
 2015.
 Re-establishment of Finescale Dace (Phoxinus neogaeus) in Mud Lake, Lawrence County, South Dakota.
 Proceedings of the South Dakota Academy of Science 94(2015): 195-200. - Bailey, R. M. and M. O. Allum.
 1962.
 Fishes of South Dakota.
 Misc.
 Publ., Mus.
 Of Zoology, Univ. of Michigan, No. 119.
+131 pp.

-131 pp. - Baxter, G. T. and M. D. Stone.
+Baxter, G. T. and M. D. Stone.
 1995.
 Fishes of Wyoming.
 Wyoming Game and Fish Department, Cheyenne.
 Bertrand et al. In preparation.
 Fishes of the Dakotas